Planning for your career

 Going to graduate school is a great way to deepen your knowledge of a specific area within or related to the geosciences.

 Talk with your faculty advisor to learn more about preparing for grad school.

 Even while you're an undergraduate student, expanding your network of contacts within your target career field will help you make your way after graduation.
 A few ideas on how to build a professional network:

 - Get to know your professors.
 With their years of experience, they know many people in their fields that may be able to help establish your career.

 - Attend extracurricular lectures and seminars and introduce yourself to speakers.
 Department seminars are a good place to start, but watch for college-wide lectures like those offered in The January Series

 - Become involved in student clubs to start developing relationships with your future colleagues.

-- Do an off-campus internship with a local organization like the Van Andel Institute and keep in contact with those you work with there.
+- Do an off-campus internship with a local organization and keep in contact with those you work with there.

 - Work with a professor on a paper or presentation and co-present your findings at a professional conference.